schierlm/BibleMultiConverter/README.md

 from/to **ParatextDump** (which is a diffable plain text dump of the internal Paratext structure and useful for comparing different Paratext formats), **ParatextCompact* (a more compact representation intended for archival which will remain forward compatible) and **ParatextVPL** (which is a different diffable format that looks more like VPL, but uses Paratext tags) formats.
+In combination with the **ParatextStripped** format, various features of the file can be stripped or it can be made compatible to an older USFM version.

 The **MyBibleZoneListDownloader** tool (part of SQLite edition) can be used to download the list of available MyBible.Zone modules from the module registry (that is also queried